gardener/documentation/website/documentation/getting-started/project/_index.md

 ## Gardener Projects and Kubernetes Namespaces

 {{% alert color="info"  title="Note" %}}
-Each Gardener Project corresponds to a Kubernetes Namespace and all project specific resources are placed into it.
+Each Gardener project corresponds to a Kubernetes namespace and all project specific resources are placed into it.
 {{% /alert %}}

-Even though Projects are a dedicated Kubernetes resource, every project also corresponds to a dedicated namespace in the Garden cluster.
-All project resources - including Shoots - are placed into this namespace.
+Even though projects are a dedicated Kubernetes resource, every project also corresponds to a dedicated namespace in the garden cluster.
+All project resources - including shoots - are placed into this namespace.

 You can ask Gardener to use a specific namespace name in the project manifest but usually, this field should be left empty.
 The namespace then gets created automatically by Gardener's project-controller and its name will then be generated from the project's name, prefixed by "garden-".